my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   **mini-roundabouts**

-    -   <span style='color:chartreuse'>go around</span> it, do not drive on top;
+    -   <span style='color:#32CD32'>go around</span> it, do not drive on top;
-    -   exception: Hollow Way and The Slade mini-roundabout but only from <span style='color:chartreuse'>The Slade direction</span> with the two lanes; For other directions with only one lane, you always go around it.
+    -   exception: Hollow Way and The Slade mini-roundabout but only from <span style='color:#32CD32'>The Slade direction</span> with the two lanes; For other directions with only one lane, you always go around it.
         -   From Slade to DTC, 2nd exit, turning right, don't turn your wheel to left first, you go straight to the circle, ride half on half off.
 If you turn left before turn right, that is called "swan neck" steering.
     -   A blocker doesn't mean the car on your right is going to stop for you.
 Have to see if the car on the right is stopping, only if he is stopping or stops, you can go.
 No priority is guranteed.
 Sometimes you have to give up any priority you have.
         -   But the rule is when a blocker shows up, the car on the right should give way, meaning you can join the mini-RA at that time.